New law requires California schools to teach about historical mistreatment of Native Americans | smbmi

 “You have your family, but then you have the people you’re supposed to respect — teachers and the administration,” he said.
 “As a kid — I’ll speak for myself — it is confusing to … know who’s telling the truth.”

-Now a bill signed into law by Democratic Gov. Gavin Newsom on Friday requires public schools teaching elementary, middle or high school students about Spanish colonization and the California gold rush to include instruction on the mistreatment and contributions of Native Americans during during those periods.
+Now a bill signed into law by Democratic Gov. Gavin Newsom on Friday requires public schools teaching elementary, middle or high school students about Spanish colonization and the California gold rush to include instruction on the mistreatment and contributions of Native Americans during those periods.
 The state Department of Education must consult with tribes when it updates its history and social studies curriculum framework after Jan.
 1, 2025, under the law.

 “This is a critical step to right some of the educational wrongs,” Hernandez said before the bill was signed.